nstefana/one-guitar-band/README.md

 ## Access to the unlimited version
 - At the lower left corner of the GUI your machine ID will be printed.
 Send us an email with this number (including the "-" sign, if there is one) at onegtrband@gmail.com.
-- When notified so by email, download AppPublic.exe once more and use it to replace the existing one in your hard disk.
+- Within 24h you will be notified by email to download AppPublic.exe once more and use it to replace the existing one in your hard disk.
 The application will then run without any limitations.

 ## User Guide